 People must be able to translate your new work instructions to their daily work

 Even if people know what to do differently and they really want to, they still must be able to apply the new way of working in their daily work.
 Studies have shown that only 8-12 people out of every 100 attending formal training programs put ANYTHING new into practice.
 So, the only way to transfer new skills effectively is to use methods that closely relate to people’s everyday work setting.
 This implies a continuous improvement process such as apprenticeship style learning.
 The trouble is that such methods take time to work.
 And they require experimentation and trial and error.
-Again, this favour a continuous improvement process, rather than a big push.
+Again, this favours a continuous improvement process, rather than a big push.

 You need to reinforce the new behaviours to ensure a sustainable transition

 Most Big Push change initiatives run as multiple projects within one or more large programs.
 The more activities that take place at the same time, the less attention managers can devote to each.
-In reality this means that the same frontline staff has to talk with all the project managers.
+In reality, this means that the same frontline staff has to talk with all the project managers.
 People become stressed, tired and cynical.
 The result is that once the Big Push stops so does the change.
 People then make a sigh of relief and go back to what they used to do.
 Again a success factor that is easier to achieve through a continuous improvement process.

 The Big Push should be a last resort